openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

      - The units used for the altitude and distance values that appear in labels and in the waypoint CSV.
 Coordinate altitudes are always written in meters, as KML and GPX require.
+   * - Mission / Name
+     - A name for this flight, put in front of the exported document, folder and track names.
+See `Naming a flight`_.
+   * - Prefix waypoints
+     - Also put the mission name in front of every waypoint name.
    * - Presets
      - Three one-click placements -- **Drift cast**, **Flight path** and **Landing plots** -- which set the controls below rather than acting behind them, so the panel always shows what